| This little girl is EXHAUSTING, but so, so amazing. We've had a lot of challenges over these last few months, but

 it, it is a pretty clear "Madison".
 Her words seem to be exploding right now.
 She says a wonderful "MO" for more,

+can tell you how old she is, and so much more.
+Such an exciting time for her.
 We are also in the midst of a new potty training effort (pee only - the other part is done, yay..)
 We are only on day

 2, and I'm not quite sure if this is going to work, but we are trying very hard.
 Again, please wish us luck!